-11 Worst States for Coronavirus Fraud [+Money Lost]
+11 Worst States for Coronavirus Fraud [Statistics +Money Lost]

-Since the start of the pandemic, there have been 34,000 Coronavirus fraud reports filed to the Federal Trade Commission.
-Maryland and New York are the worst state for Coronavirus Fraud schemes, including identity theft and do-not-call scams.
+Since the start of the pandemic, there have been 34,000 coronavirus fraud reports filed to the Federal Trade Commission.
+Maryland and New York are the worst states for coronavirus fraud schemes, including identity theft and do-not-call scams.
+Fraudsters take advantage of the panicked atmosphere of COVID-19 and target the elderly, who are susceptible to scammers due to declining cognitive conditions.

 It’s all about you.
 We want to help you make the right coverage choices.